MATBckh22/MATB-STUDIOS/README.md

     id11(Finalizing)-->id12(Update content page);
 ```

+Of course, you will get the hang of the writing and publishing process when you're more and more experienced with it.

 ## Formatting - Basic Github Markdowns

 Everything you see here is formatted through Github's custom markdowns.
 This is how I would format content in my notes: